 10. Data Backup

 It’s easy to delete or corrupt SaaS application data accidentally.
-Software conflicts and malicious actors can cause major disruptions.
+Software conflicts and malicious actors can cause significant disruptions.
 SaaS vendors back up data at the platform level, but you can’t access that information to restore your account.

-Backup software gives you full control and immediate access to your critical business data.
+Backup software gives you complete control and immediate access to your critical business data.
 If something happens, you can restore your data in a few clicks.

 Rewind is favored by business owners who are concerned about the risk of losing their critical data.